The Only Local SEO Checklist You’ll Ever Need

 Because there are hundreds of potential listing sites out there, this task can be a daunting one.

-This undertaking can be done either manually or automatically depending on the service or method you choose to use.
-Learn more here about the pros and cons of each approach in our article – Local SEO Fundamentals – Business’ Listings/Citations Consistency Matter here.
+This undertaking can be done manually or automatically, depending on the service or method you choose.
+Learn more about the pros and cons of each approach in our article – Local SEO Fundamentals – Business’ Listings/Citations Consistency Matter here.

 Staying in control of the information doesn’t mean you have to manually fill in your information across fifty or more sites that work as local directories.